hyperbotauthor/onboardinglila/README.md

 won't work

-instead create a Node.js container, which comes with the right Ubuntu version
+instead create a Node.js container with MongoDb, which comes with the right Ubuntu version

 update Node.js version